Snowman-93/Expressive_helmet/README.md

 ## What next?

 This project could grow even more advanced and impressive by adding the ability to sense rapid facial movements in different positions.
 For example, the expressive mask/helmet could be “smiling” while talking at the same time if the face inside the helmet does the same.
+Also, the project could become even more of an AI solution by adding color-changing features to the LED lights according to which words were just recorded by the AI method.
+For example, when talked about things related to sky, the color of eye LEDs could turn blue.

 However, if I am to advance in this project, I have to take further research into the building materials and facial recognition system.
 I am also quite convinced I might need some assistance from those who have looked into these more than I before I can come up to right conclusions even further.